tenJirka/reGenda/README.md

 ## Credits

-- [caldav](https://github.com/python-caldav/caldav) - Modules used to communicate with servers
+- [caldav](https://github.com/python-caldav/caldav) - Module used to communicate with servers
 - [rmkit](https://rmkit.dev/) - Which these app stands on